 In terms of both its impact on the wider economy, and day-to-day HR practices, the most significant reform is likely to be the removal of the two-year wait employees currently have before obtaining protection from unfair dismissal.

-The government is consulting on the details of a mechanism to enable employers to more easily justify dismissals made in the first few months of employment, with the government’s Next Steps document suggesting a six-month period.
+The government is consulting on the details of a mechanism to enable employers to more easily justify dismissals made in the first few months of employment, with the government’s Next Steps document suggesting a nine-month period.
 Based on the bill’s current form, this would provide a slimmed-down procedure for dismissals in that period.
 But employees will still be able to claim unfair dismissal from their first day of employment, it is only the tests for the fairness of that dismissal which will be different.

 There will almost certainly be a significant increase in employment tribunal claims.
 This will put pressure on the employment tribunal system, which already is over-burdened, and employers, which will have to justify why it was reasonable to dismiss an individual after what might, after all, be a very short period of time.